pluralmonad/PersonalTeslaDefenseEquipment/PersonalTeslaDefenseEquipment/readme.md

 I took care to not replace or update anything existing, only adding components.
 Should not conflict with anything.

 # Future Plans

-- Maybe create a custom beam type to take control of all the control values, like number of jumps, fork chance, etc.

 - Better graphics.